moeiscool/Shinobi/INSTALL.md

 9. Then the installer will ask you for the credentials created.
 The default username is usually `root`.

-10. After installtion is complete
+10. After installation is complete

     ```
     pm2 start camera.js